FailAcademy/learning/adp-london/_lessons/week-04/02-schema.md

 **More fun with queries**

 Now that we have our data and relationships set up.
-Let's write some SQL queries:
+Let's write some SQL queries.

 - Write a query that returns all of the tags for a given post.
 - Write a query that returns the number of posts in the database.